 In addition, we started working from home in administrative and design departments as well as for office work such as purchasing and quantity surveying when the spread of the new coronavirus pandemic spread, and since it was found that it was possible to perform work from home, we will continue to consider the telecommuting policy in the future.

 Could you tell us about human resource development?
 What are your thoughts on promoting women's participation in the workplace?

-Concerning the recruitment of new graduates, TCG as a Group hired 218 new graduates in April 2019, and plans to hire 256 in April 2020.
-We hired 238 in 2018, 178 in 2017 and 161 in 2016.
+Concerning the recruitment of new graduates, TCG as a Group hired 235 new graduates in April 2020.
+We hired 218 in 2019, 238 in 2018, 178 in 2017 and 161 in 2016.
 This level of hiring is comparable to the largest general contractors in Japan.
-As such, we are conducting rather aggressive hiring, especially when we consider the fact that the total number of our employees as of March 2019 is only 3,915.
+As such, we are conducting rather aggressive hiring, especially when we consider the fact that the total number of our employees as of the fiscal year ended March 31, 2020 is only 4,389.
 Our aggressive hiring shows our confidence towards continued growth in the future.

 In recent years we have increased the number of female employees hired.
-The percentage of women among new graduates has increased as follows: 16.1% for April 2016, 24.4% for April 2017, 24.3% for April 2018 and 24.8% for April 2019.
-Currently, about one in four new graduates are female.
+The percentage of women among new graduates we hired has increased as follows: 16.1% for April 2016, 24.4% for April 2017, 24.3% for April 2018, 24.8% for April 2019 and 23.8% for April 2020.
+Currently, about one in four new graduates we hire is a famale.
 We are actively recruiting female engineers to work in design and on construction sites.
 I must admit we are far behind in terms of the number of female managers, but I hope that more female employees will continue working and take up leadership positions even as they enter different life stages.
 We are also conducting training programs for female managers and female mid-level employees.

 Please tell us about shareholder return.